zservices/make-CI-server/doc/zmake.md

 # DESCRIPTION

-Zmake is tbe CLI interface to the `make-server` background service which compiles configured list of projects.
-To set up it you can either:
+Zmake is tbe CLI interface to the `make-server` background service (that compiles configured list of projects).
+To set up the service and use zmake to control it you can either:

  - export **`MSERV_CONF_DIRS`** variable supplying the projects' dirs via a colon separated list; e.g.: `export MSERV_CONF_DIRS={path1}:{path2}:…`,